Step 1.3

 There are three ways of finding out if a home is fully accredited or has a problem with accreditation, including the nature of the problem.

-1. The Australian Aged Care Quality Agency publishes the full report of every aged care home’s accreditation audit on its website.
+1. The Aged Care Quality and Safety Commission publishes the full report of every aged care home’s accreditation audit on its website.
 If a home has been issued with a ‘notice of non-compliance’ or a ‘sanction’, that will be clearly stated of the front page of the report, including the reasons why.
 It will also have a link to the sanctions page of the Department of Health’s website.

-To read the current accreditation audit report of any Commonwealth subsidised aged care home, you can use the Quality Agency’s search function.
+To read the current accreditation audit report of any Commonwealth subsidised aged care home, you can use the Aged Care Quality and Safety Commission’s search function.

-2. The Department of Health publishes the names of all aged care homes which have been issued with notices of ‘Non-Compliance’ or ‘Sanctions’ on its website at this Department of Health link.
+2. The Department of Health and Aged Care publishes the names of all aged care homes which have been issued with notices of ‘Non-Compliance’ or ‘Sanctions’ on its website at this Department of Health link.
 Notifications remain on the website until the problems have been resolved.

-The Department of health link also includes homes that have been non-compliant or sanctioned within the last two years.
+The Department of Health and Aged Care link also includes homes that have been non-compliant or sanctioned within the last two years.

 3. The My Aged Care website also identifies aged care homes that have received a sanction in its Aged Care Home Finder.
 When you click onto a home in the finder, the basic information provided includes a statement which will say if there are notices of sanctions or non-compliance for the home.